dixslyf/acush/docs.typ

 #test-case-image("job-bg-clean-up.png")

+First, we spawn a couple of commands in the background.
+Then, we use `ps` to show that the background processes no longer exist after the background commands finish executing.

 #test-case[Single sequential job with terminating `;`]

 For a sequential job, having a `;` at the end of the command line should be allowed.

 #test-case-image("job-fg-single.png")

+Indeed, the shell still executes the command line even when `;` is given at the end.

 #test-case[Multiple sequential jobs]